 - You don't have to use the form, but it will help us process the information faster.

 Your request must be written, and be signed by you, an authorized representative, or a licensed prescriber.
 You must include the following information with your request:

-- First and Last Name
+- o First and Last Name

-- Member ID
+- o Member ID or your date of birth

+- o The name of the service/supply provider and their National Identifier (NPI)

-- Date of birth
+- Date(s) of service

+- CPT code(s)

-- Service type:
+- Diagnosis code(s)

+- You must include a copy of the receipt and an itemized bill of services or supplies.
+Receipts must show:

+- Place and date of purchase

+- Total amount paid

+- Items/services to be reimbursed

+- The receipt or bill should include diagnostic and procedure codes.
+If an itemized bill is not available, you can submit a statement from the provider/supplier on their letterhead.
+Both your receipt and your itemized bill must be easy to read.
+CCA will not honor reimbursement requests for items purchased with gift certificates, or gift cards.
+CCA will not reimburse for coupons.

+- o It would be helpful for you to include the service type:

 - Medical/Behavioral Health

 - Dental

 - Equipment/Supplies

 - Worldwide Emergency Services

 - Transportation

 - Healthy Savings

-- Fitness/Wellness

 - Delivered Meals

-- Non-routine vision

-- The name of the service/supply provider

-- Date(s) of service

-- CPT/Diagnosis code

-- You must include a copy of the receipt and an itemized bill of services or supplies.
-Receipts must show:

-- Place and date of purchase

-- Total amount paid and payment method

-- Items/services to be reimbursed - Service provider and date of service - The receipt or bill should include diagnostic and procedure codes.
-If an itemized bill is not available, you can submit a statement from the provider/supplier on their letterhead.
-Both your receipt and your itemized bill must be easy to read.
-CCA will not honor reimbursement requests for items purchased with gift certificates, gift cards, or pre-paid debit cards.
-CCA will not reimburse for coupons. - Either download a copy of the form from our website www.ccama.org or call Member Services and ask for the form.
+- Non-routine vision Either download a copy of the form from our website www.ccama.org or call Member Services and ask for the form.